kimjee8955/DH151-DataMeetsArt/Group_Assignments/Week 8 Group Survey.md

 implementing.
 We also plan to improve the aesthestic of the website and make it more user-friendly to various device types (phone, tablet, computer).

 ## What (if any) specific problems do you need the most help with?
 No problems currently, but we may ask for assistance/ideas on implementing a social media sharing feature of art pieces on Twitter or Instagram.
+We may also need help moving the Google Street View to the sidebar.

 ## What additional features are you thinking of adding to your project?
 A few features we are planning/considering to add on the project are: